Khalistan movement: 1990s

 Indian security forces suppressed the insurgency in the early 1990s, while Sikh political groups such as the Khalsa Raj Party and SAD (A) continued to pursue an independent Khalistan through non-violent means.
-Whereas to take iron from the terrorists in the village Bhikhiwind, district Tarn Taran 'Sandhu' family fought everyday like the last day and defeated terrorists several times.
-One such incident was on 30 September 1990, when about 200 terrorists attacked Balwinder Singh's house.
-In retaliation, the Sandhu family using weapons provided by state police killed several and compiled the rest of the terrorists to run away.
-The Family awarded the Shaurya Chakra to show most conspicuous bravery, indomitable courage.
+The Sandhu family in Bhikhiwind, Tarn Taran, fought terrorists daily, defeating them multiple times.
+On September 30, 1990, about 200 terrorists attacked Balwinder Singh's house.
+In response, the family, with police weapons, killed several terrorists, forcing the rest to flee.
+They were awarded the Shaurya Chakra for their bravery.

-In August 1991, Julio Ribeiro, then-Indian Ambassador to Romania, was attacked and wounded at Bucharest in an assassination attempt by gunmen identified as Punjabi Sikhs.
+In August 1991, Julio Ribeiro, then the Indian ambassador to Romania, was attacked and wounded at Bucharest in an assassination attempt by gunmen identified as Punjabi Sikhs.
 Sikh groups also claimed responsibility for the 1991 kidnapping of Liviu Radu, the Romanian chargé d'affaires in New Delhi.
 This appeared to be in retaliation for Romanian arrests of Khalistan Liberation Force members suspected of the attempted assassination of Ribeiro.
 Radu was released unharmed after Sikh politicians criticised the action.

-In October 1991, the New York Times reported that violence had increased sharply in the months leading up to the kidnapping, with Indian security forces or Sikh militants killing 20 or more people per day, and that the militants had been "gunning down" family members of police officers.
-Scholar Ian Talbot states that all sides, including the Indian Army, police and the militants, committed crimes like murder, rape and torture.
+In October 1991, The New York Times reported that violence had increased sharply in the months leading up to the kidnapping, with Indian security forces or Sikh militants killing 20 or more people per day, and that the militants had been "gunning down" family members of police officers.
+Scholar Ian Talbot stated that all sides, including the Indian Army, police, and the militants, committed crimes like murder, rape, and torture.

 From 24 January 1993 to 4 August 1993, Khalistan was a member of the NGO Unrepresented Nations and Peoples Organization.
 The membership was permanently suspended on 22 January 1995.

 On 31 August 1995, Chief Minister Beant Singh was killed in a suicide bombing, for which the pro-Khalistan group Babbar Khalsa claimed responsibility.
-Security authorities, however, reported the group's involvement to be doubtful.
-A 2006 press release by the Embassy of the United States in New Delhi indicated that the responsible organisation was the Khalistan Commando Force.
+Security authorities, however, reported that the group's involvement was doubtful.
+A 2006 press release by the Embassy of the United States, New Delhi indicated that the responsible organisation was the Khalistan Commando Force.

 While the militants enjoyed some support among Sikh separatists in the earlier period, this support gradually disappeared.
 The insurgency weakened the Punjab economy and led to an increase in violence in the state.
 With dwindling support and increasingly-effective Indian security troops eliminating anti-state combatants, Sikh militancy effectively ended by the early 1990s.